 Connect to NATIONAL PROJECT WET: Visit the store, sign up for an online workshop, and see recent news.

 Workshops train educators and community members on diverse water topics to promote water awareness.
-The registration fee for all workshops is $40, unless otherwise noted.
 Participants will receive an activity guide of their choice containing Project WET water education activities.

 Optional professional development credit for educators is available through Boise State University or Northwest Nazarene University.
 An outside assignment is required for those who are taking the workshop for credit.
 Participants register and pay $60 per credit online at the respective university website.
 A credit registration link will be emailed to participants before the workshop.

 Idaho Ecosystems with Project WILD, WET and PLT